rdebath/Brainfuck/README.md

 6. bf2c_v2.b

   A more complex BF to C converter in BF.
-This one does run lenght encoding ... in a rather unusual way.
+This one does run length encoding ... in a rather unusual way.

 7. Brainfuck to anything.
 Well not exactly anything but the list includes ...
   * run -- a direct interpreter -- blisteringly quick too for one without JIT.